INTRODUCTION

 TIPS FOR MAINTAINING OPTIMAL VITAMIN D LEVELS

-- Spend time outdoors in the morning or late afternoon when the sun is less intense.
+- Soak Up Sunlight: Spend time outdoors in the morning or late afternoon when the sun’s rays are gentle.

-- Consider a vitamin D supplement, especially during winter or if you’re at risk of deficiency.
+- Consider Supplements: Take a vitamin D supplement during winter or if you are at higher risk of deficiency.

 Consistency in these practices can go a long way in supporting the immune system.